 American online marketplace founded in 1995 by Pierre Omidyar; the first item sold was a broken laser pointer for $14.83.
 By 2005 eBay was worth almost $80bn, about four times the value of Amazon.
 Its shine faded as customers left for bigger rivals and niche marketplaces.

-Six years before 2026, Jamie Iannone, a former eBay manager who went on to work at Walmart, returned to take charge.
-He refocused the company on its "heritage": used, refurbished and out-of-season goods, particularly collectibles, fashion and car parts, which together account for a third of the value of goods sold. eBay introduced authentication services modelled on those of the RealReal, warranties on refurbished goods, and an in-house climate-controlled vault in Delaware for storing expensive trading cards.
-It bought Goldin (a collectibles marketplace) in 2024, Caramel (car-selling) in 2025 and Depop (second-hand fashion) from Etsy in February 2026.
-In February 2026 it laid off 800 staff, 6% of its workforce.
+In 2020 Jamie Iannone, a former eBay manager who went on to work at Walmart, returned to take charge.
+He refocused the company on its "heritage": used, refurbished and out-of-season goods, particularly collectibles, fashion and car parts, which together account for a third of the value of goods sold.
+EBay introduced authentication services modelled on those of the RealReal, warranties on refurbished goods, and an in-house climate-controlled vault in Delaware for storing expensive trading cards.
+It bought Goldin (a collectibles marketplace) in 2024, Caramel (car-selling) in 2025 and Depop (second-hand fashion) from Etsy in early 2026.